 We’ve landed a dream customer recently.
 When we took over and looked into the account, we found a common mistake that we’ve seen happened among small businesses repeatedly, which is, the book is inconsistent.
 Sometimes they do the book using an accrual basis, and the other times they do it on a cash basis.
 It skews the numbers because the revenue and expenses are not lining up.

-If you plan to make an informed decision based on your financial statement.
-Make sure you are doing your book on the accrual basis.
+It’s good that you understand the differences between data and perception.
+But if you plan to make an informed decision based on your financial statement.
+Make sure you are doing your book on an accrual basis.
 More importantly, the key is to make sure your book is consistent, and if there is an issue – be sure you know what the issue is.
 Talk to your accountant and start making a decision out of your numbers.

 What Is Bad Data?